apache/arrow-nanoarrow/docs/source/roadmap.md

 - **Test verbosity**: Tests for the C library were written before testing utilities in the `nanoarrow_testing` library were available (and before there was a `nanoarrow_testing` library in which to put new ones).
-As a result, some of them are very verbose and can be difficult to read.
-W
+As a result, some of them are very verbose and can be difficult to read, which can and should be improved.
 - **C++ integration**: The existing C++ integration is intentionally minimal;
   however, there are likely improvements that could be made to better integrate nanoarrow into existing C++ projects.